pandosearch/enrise-estools/README.md

 ## Publishing a new version
 Ensure your working directory is clean.
 The following commands create a new version number by updating the package.json file and adding a git tag.
 Then push the new version with the tag to git, where GitLab CI will publish a new version.
+Version should only be updated by npm version, do not manually update the version in package.json.
 ```
 npm version <newversion>
 git push --follow-tags